 These vanhoutteas (and one paliavana) have sepals (calyx lobes) which do not adhere to one another in bud (unlike Vanhouttea lanata and Paliavana tenuiflora, for example, where the calyx completely encloses the bud -- see a comparison).

-This main group comprises only three species, including both sinningia species which don't form tubers.
-None of them flowers freely.
-Perhaps all three ought to be paliavanas.
-S. schiffneri, at least, shares with other paliavanas the habit of developing long bare stems, but S. gerdtiana is freely branching.
+This group comprises only three species, including both sinningia species which don't form tubers.
+None of them flowers abundantly under my conditions, although S. schiffneri is the best of them.
+It shares with paliavanas the habit of developing long bare stems, sending up side shoots from the base, but S. gerdtiana is freely branching when young.